 This sets the user pin of a token.
-This just stores the information of the user pin for (e.g. an eTokenNG, Smartcard) in the database
+This just stores the information of the user pin for (e.g. an eTokenNG, Smartcard) in the database privacyidea.lib.token.set_realms (serial, realms=None, add=False)

-- serial (basestring) The serial number of the token (exact) - user pin (basestring) The user PIN
+- serial (basestring) The serial number of the token (exact) - user_pin (str) The user PIN